-Furthermore, most fractional ownership programs factor in the repositioning costs, resulting in limited direct charges.
-This makes it easier when flying one way flights.
+Most fractional ownership programs also factor in the repositioning costs, resulting in limited direct charges.
+This makes it easier when flying on one way flights.

 When it comes to the end of your fractional jet ownership contract, most operators will guarantee to buy back the aircraft at a fair market value.
 However, this value is highly dependent on current market conditions.
 Therefore, you still bear the risk of depreciation.

-Therefore, fractional jet ownership results in lower initial costs than whole ownership, along with greater ease of use.
-However, very few benefits of whole ownership are kept when fractionally owning an aircraft.
+In summary, fractional jet ownership results in lower initial costs than whole ownership, along with greater ease of use.
+On the opposite side, few benefits of whole ownership are kept when fractionally owning an aircraft.

 Should You Own a Jet?

 There are many factors that will influence whether or not you should buy a private jet.

 Firstly, you need to consider how many hours per year you fly.
 You need to sit down and plan out the typical missions that you fly over the course of a year.
 Generally speaking, if you fly fewer than 200 hours per year then another private aviation solution will be beneficial, namely jet cards or private charters.